 - Confraternity of Mary, Mother of Priests: Functions just as the Lay Associates, but open to priests, religious and deacons.

 - Oblates of the Precious Blood: For laity, priests, religious, and deacons who feel more closely drawn to share in our life and charism of praying for priests.
 The Oblates were established on the Feast of Corpus Christi, June 21, 1981, under the encouragement and direction of the Servant of God, Father John A. Hardon, S.J.
 An Oblate’s main purpose is to promote the glory of God through personal holiness, and prayer and sacrifice for the sanctification of priests.
 Candidates, upon acceptance, undergo a one year formation course by correspondence before making a Solemn Resolution of Love.
 This program is currently being updated.

 Handmaids of the Precious Blood

 New Market, TN 37820

 ** For Vocation Inquiries, please email or write.

-We are represented in the Archdiocese of Chicago and the Diocese of Knoxville with houses in Lake Villa, IL and New Market, TN.
+We are represented in the Diocese of Knoxville with our motherhouse located in New Market, TN.